 - Add the wet to the dry and mix until just combined.
 Add the melted chocolate and give another stir until incorporated.

 - Transfer the batter to the cake tin and bake for 18-21 minutes or until a tooth pick runs clean.

 - While you let the cake cool place the coffee and chopped chocolate in a microwave safe bowl.
-Microwave until the chocolate has melted, add the liquid sweetener and mix until you get a nice glaze.
+Microwave until the chocolate has melted, add the liquid sweetener and salt, and mix until you get a nice glaze.

 - Take a piece of cutlery and, using the end of it, poke small holes into the cake.
 Transfer and spread out the glaze on top of the cake, top with shredded coconut, and let set in the fridge or room temperature.
 Cut up and enjoy!